CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

 ## Build CODE for Android
 The development of the Android app has to be done on Linux, it's currently not possible to build the native parts on Windows.
-Build have been tested with Android NDK r20b, newer NDKs may or may not work.
+Builds have been tested with Android NDK r20b, newer NDKs may or may not work.
 Similarly to the normal CODE, you will need the following projects, cross-compiled to your target platform:

 * LibreOffice (LOKit)